GreNxNja/Bragr/README.md

 3. **Set up your environment variables:**

-   Create a `.env.local` file in the root of the project and add the necessary configuration for Next.js, Supabase, and Stripe.
+   Create a `.env.local` file in the root of the project and add the necessary configuration for Next.js and Supabase.

 4. **Run the development server:**